 Don't let the bread cool completely in the pan

-Let your homemade gluten free sandwich bread cool in the pan for about 10 minutes, but then transfer it to a cooling rack so it doesn't get soggy from escaping steam.
+Let your homemade gluten free sandwich bread cool in the pan for about 10 minutes.
+After that, transfer the loaf to a cooling rack and remove any paper liner so cool air circulates all the way around the bread.
+Otherwise, the crust can get soggy from trapped steam.

 Use a bread knife or serrated knife